Necessary and Sufficient Conditions for Difference Flatness: Projectable Vector Fields and Distributions

 \section{Projectable Vector Fields and Distributions}

-The necessary and sufficient conditions for flatness that we derive in Section \ref{sec:Necessary_and_Sufficient} are formulated in terms of projectable distributions, which are closely related to the notion of $f$-related vector fields.
-In the following we summarize the basics of this concept, see also \cite{KolarSchoberlDiwold:2019}.
-Further details can be found in \cite{Boothby:1986}.
+The necessary and sufficient conditions for flatness that we derive in Section \ref{sec:Necessary_and_Sufficient} are based on the concept of projectable vector fields and distributions.
+In the following, we give a brief overview and refer to \cite{KolarSchoberlDiwold:2019} or \cite{Boothby:1986} for further details.